Supraboy981322/Basic-Discord-notification-for-100-off-GOG-and-Steam-games/README.md

   <img src="https://github.com/Supraboy981322/Basic-Discord-notification-for-100-off-GOG-and-Steam-games/raw/refs/heads/main/logo.png">
 </p>

-> [!Warning]
-> The install script is currently being re-written, please do not use the install script.

 # free-games-checker

 ### A Basic Discord bot for games that are 100% off on GOG and Steam